-Marissa, alto section leader, is an active chorister, soloist and teacher in the greater Philadelphia area.
+Marissa Chalker, Alto Section Leader and Soloist, is an active chorister, soloist and teacher in the greater Philadelphia area.
 She performs with local ensembles such as the Opera Philadelphia Chorus, Curtis Opera Theatre, the Philadelphia Symphonic Choir and Philadelphia Orchestra, the Philadelphia Singers, the Thirteen Chamber Choir, and the Princeton Festival.
 She has a B.M. degree from Baldwin-Wallace College and Conservatory of Music and a M.M. degree from Westminster Choir College.
 Marissa currently lives in Philadelphia with her husband, George (NPC tenor section leader), and chihuahua best friend, Todd.

 Carol Fagundus is our Choral Librarian.
 When not managing our extensive musical library, singing and ringing in our vocal and handbell choirs, and playing clarinet in the Princeton Presbyterian Quintet, Carol is enjoying her retirement from 39 years as a librarian at Princeton University.